Glitch860/48Key/README.md

 Used M2.5-6 bolts and nuts to connect the base and the case together.

 Printed on SOVOL SV06+
+Settings:
-.2 mm layer height
+- .2 mm layer height
-3 perimeters
+- 3 perimeters
-20% infill Concentric with Monotonic top fill
+- 20% infill Concentric with Monotonic top fill
-Ironing enabled
+- Ironing enabled